Topaz Video AI Anime Upscaling (2026): Gaia Model vs UniFab Kairo, Tested

 Topaz Anime Upscaling Performance Tests [Gaia Model]

-To move beyond marketing claims and evaluate how Topaz Gaia performs in practical workflows, we tested it on a real-world anime clip under controlled conditions.
+To move beyond marketing claims and evaluate how the Topaz Gaia model performs in practical Topaz Video AI anime upscaling workflows, we tested it on a real-world anime clip under controlled conditions.

 Test System: